 As this study shows, no matter how well you think you know your customers, well-conducted tests using GSR, and the other biometric measured covered in this blog series, can reveal surprising and valuable new insights.
-And with many years of experience in biometric research, we at Endless Gain are both the pioneers and the masters.
+And with many years of experience in biometric research, we at Endless Gain are both the pioneers and the masters of understanding and analysing human emotions while they interact with your e-commerce site.

 - Bagchi, R., & Cheema, A. (2012).
 The effect of red background color on willingness-to-pay: The moderating role of selling mechanism.
 Journal of Consumer Research, 39(5), 947-960.